 Ever wondered where’s your data vanishing post the upgrade to Windows 10?
 Well, if you are held up in an area with limited modem speed you are bound to face such issues.
 If you have noticed that Windows 10 loves to feast on data, in no time would you see them disappearing strangely.
 Even though we can set the connection to “Metered” the data still fast diminished without any clue.

 Wondering what’s leading to this heavy internet usage?
 Want to find out what’s causing your data to disappear?
-Today we will not only guide you through how to set your connection as “Metered” under the settings, but will also show you how to limit Windows 10 data.
+Today we will not only guide you through how to set your connection as “Metered” under the settings, but will also show you how to reduce Windows 10 internet data usage.

 Tips to Save your Data Consumption on Windows 10 OS

 Select “Metered” as your Data Connection